-Figure 1.
-Evolution of Delta subsided islands (modified from Mount and Twiss 2005).
+Figure 1: Evolution of Delta Subsided Islands (Modified from Mount and Twiss 2005)

-1.1.1.2 (BL-SW) SEASONAL WETLANDS IN THE SAN FRANCISCO BAY ESTUARY

-In the San Francisco Bay region, the primary Baseline GHG emission is due to the oxidation of soil organic matter in seasonal wetlands managed for recreational use (such as hunting) on organic and highly organic mineral soils.
+1.1.1.2 (BL-SW) Seasonal Wetlands in the San Francisco Bay Estuary highly organic mineral soils.
 Some seasonal wetlands in the Sacramento-San Joaquin Delta are not managed but are merely too wet to farm.
 This oxidation results in emissions of CO2, CH4, and possibly N2O.
 Consistent with the description of the oxidation of drained organic soils above, in an evaluation of different wetland management practices on highly organic mineral soils, US Geological Survey (USGS) researchers determined that seasonal wetlands (flooded during late fall, winter, and early spring) resulted in a net GHG emission (Deverel et al. 1998; Miller et al. 2000).
 Consistently, there are large areas of organic and highly organic mineral soils that have subsided.
 For example, the Suisun Marsh area is composed of both organic and mineral soils.
 Reported organic matter content for these soils ranges from 15 to 70% (Bates 1977).